thiagodp/concordialang/README.md

 ## Getting Started

 Let's create a basic, "hello world"-like example.

+> 👉 This example does _not_ cover test data generation, test oracle generation, feature combination, and many other things.

 In order to run its tests, you will need an Internet connection and the [Google Chrome](https://www.google.com/chrome/) web browser installed.

 **Step 1: *Create a directory***